Skip to content

 What do I need to be aware of at Hinton Ampner?

-As the estate is a fully functioning commercial farm we ask that you abide by the following guidelines to ensure the safety of you and your dog, other visitors to Hinton Ampner and the livestock and wildlife on the estate:
+As the estate is a fully functioning farm we ask that you follow some guidelines to ensure the safety of you and your dog, other visitors to Hinton Ampner and the livestock and wildlife on the estate:

-• Keep your dog on a lead at all times around the garden and livestock, and under close control on the wider estate
+• Keep your dog on a short lead at all times around the gardens, shop, café and Second-hand bookshop.

 • Pick up your dog's waste and place it in the bin provided by the entrance to the estate walks

-• Be mindful of the countryside code and keep an eye out for warning and information signs around the estate during your walk.
+• Keep an eye out for warning and information signs around the estate during your walk.

-Why is it important to keep my dog on a lead?
+Why is it important to keep my dog on a lead around cattle?

 Ground nesting birds